Bitwise1057/ShathYarTranslator/README.md

 A lightweight but verbose RP addon for Shath'yar translation and encoding, written in Lua for World of Warcraft.

+While this addon is designed to "translate" your messages into Shath'yar, it will not translate the existing language in the game nor will it translate what is said by other language addons.

 ---

 ## Installation